Helps to eliminate bad breath

 Halitosis can also be caused by a diet low in carbohydrates.
 The lack of these nutrients causes the body to use fats to get the energy it needs.
 When metabolising fats, ketosis or ketoacidosis occurs, which consists of an increase in ketones in the blood and urine.
 Bad breath, in this case, is the consequence of the elimination of small amounts of acetone, which produce a characteristic odour.

-Halitosis or bad breath is differentiated into different types depending on the origin it has, be it oral, stomach, morning or chronic halitosis.
+Halitosis or bad breath is divided into different types depending on its origin, whether it is oral, stomach, morning halitosis or chronic.

-In general, the vast majority of halitosis comes from the mouth, and are the consequence of insufficient oral hygiene habits.
+In general, the vast majority of halitosis comes from the mouth, and is the result of poor oral hygiene habits.

-Stomach halitosis can be an indicator of a disease, even a serious one, such as a stomach ulcer, but it can also be caused momentarily by difficult digestion.
+Stomach halitosis can be an indicator of an illness, even a serious one, such as a stomach ulcer, but it can also be caused temporarily by complicated digestion.

-Morning halitosis, or bad breath in the morning, which can manifest itself even if we have extraordinary hygiene habits.
-This is mainly due to the absence of sufficient amounts of saliva during the night.
+Morning halitosis, or bad breath in the morning, can occur even if we have extraordinary hygiene habits.
+This is mainly due to the lack of sufficient amounts of saliva during the night.

-Chronic halitosis is a type of halitosis that does not necessarily have to occur permanently, but presents recurrent episodes of bad breath throughout the individual’s life, and that requires a visit to the doctor.
+Chronic halitosis is a type of halitosis that does not necessarily have to occur permanently, but presents recurring episodes of bad breath throughout the individual’s life, and requires a visit to the doctor.

 There is a generalised belief that halitosis of stomach origin is one of the most common, but the vast majority of the causes behind bad breath should not be found in the stomach, but in the mouth: in 90% of patients Halitosis cases the origin is in the oral cavity and more than half of them are closely linked to gum disease.